1. Tobacco Products

-Asbestos can cause a specific form of lung cancer called Mesothelioma.
+Asbestos can cause a specific form of lung cancer called mesothelioma.
 When small fibers of asbestos come off the building materials, they can enter our body through the air.
-We inhale the toxic substance and it enters our lungs.
-Over time, repeated exposure to these microscopic asbestos fibers, in areas that we either live or work, can lead to the development of cancerous tumors within the lungs.
+We inhale the toxic substance, and it enters our lungs.
+Over time, repeated exposure to these microscopic asbestos fibers in areas where we either live or work can lead to the development of cancerous tumors within the lungs.

 Asbestos in Talcum Powder